scottkstewart/Phoenix-parse-email/README.md

 cd Phoenix-parse-email
 ./install
 ```
+Occasionally errors have been raised after installation concerning _gdbm; on Arch, no errors were raised, but on debian, a separate "python3-gdbm" package was needed to use dbm.gnu, since dbm.gnu depends on gdbm, which may not exist on some minimal installations.
+To bypass this without troubleshooting, comment out or delete line 11 in 'phoenix', (import dbm.gnu) and remove the phrase dbm.gnu.error from 268 in 'phoenix' (except dbm.gnu.errror: -> except:).
+This will allow wider compatibility, but is not an elegant solution; it will end the 'status' command on any exception including KeyboardInterrupt, SystemExit, etc rather than catching the specific error for when the databases are currently busy.

-For anybody else: some files may work, but the following functionalities are unix-specific: password masking (getpass), daemonization, and installation through the bash script.
-Porting to windows requires paths in all files to be rewritten to folder in program files, and several functionalities will be broken.
+For anybody else: some files may work, but the following functionalities are unix-specific: password masking (getpass), daemonization, exception handling for busy databases, and installation through the bash script.
+Porting to windows requires paths in all files to be rewritten to folder in program files, the workaround mentioned in the previous paragraph, and several functionalities will be broken.